msdubrovin/msdubrovin.github.io/README.md

 # msdubrovin.github.io

-github pages provide hosting for static pages ONLY!
+github pages provide HOSTING FOR STATIC PAGES ONLY!
 PHP scripts would not run there...

 See https://pages.github.com/

-Use github for web service hosting
+Use github for web page hosting

 Create repo on github: msdubrovin.github.io